andzejsp/HomeLab/README.md

 # Home Lab project

-Project goals is to deploy a home lab server.
+Project goal is to deploy a home lab server.
 Server is multi purpose and will contain multiple applications and services.

 # List of services/applications to host